 What is Sake?

-It is is by far the most famous Japanese drink.
-It’s a fermented alcoholic beverage made from rice, yeast, koji mold, and water.
-In Japan, it’s called Nihonshu, which literally means “Japanese alcohol”, and internationally is usually referred to as sake.
-The term sake in Japan refers to all alcoholic beverages in general.
+Sake is by far Japan’s most famous and iconic alcoholic beverage.
+It is a brewed beverage made from four simple ingredients; rice, yeast, koji mold, and water.
+In Japan, it’s often called Nihonshu, which literally means “Japanese alcohol”, and is usually referred to internationally as “sake”.
+The term sake in Japan refers to an alcoholic beverage in general.

-The drink is usually about 15% alcohol, slightly stronger than wine, and it’s typically enjoyed during meals.
-There are several types, divided into 2 big categories: Junmai and non-Junmai.
-Junmai means “pure rice” and it’s made with rice, yeast, koji mold, and water.
+Sake is usually about 15% ABV, slightly stronger than wine, and is typically enjoyed with meals.
+There are several types of sake that are divided into two big categories; Junmai and non-Junmai.
+Junmai means “pure rice” and is made with rice, yeast, koji mold, and water.
 Non-Junmai is made by adding distilled alcohol to the mix.

-Another way to look at sake is by considering the milling or polishing of the rice.
-Milling or polishing the rice is essential to sake.
+Another way to look at sake is by considering the milling, or polishing, of the rice.
+Milling, or polishing, the rice is an essential step to produce delicious and high-quality sake.
 It is one of the most important factors for determining aroma and flavor.

 Depending on the milling ratio, or rice polishing rate, there are:

-Junmai Daiginjo 純米大吟醸 = 50% or less rice milling
+Junmai Daiginjo 純米大吟醸 = 50% or more of the rice grain is left after milling

-Junmai Ginjo 純米吟醸 = 60% or less rice milling
+Junmai Ginjo 純米吟醸 = 60% or more of the rice grain is left after milling

-Junmai 純米 = a type is called simply junmai when is it a pure style and the milling ratio is unknown
+Junmai 純米 = a type is called just “junmai” when is it a pure style and the milling ratio is unknown.

-The other way to make sake is to add distilled alcohol to rice, koji, yeast and water.
+The other way to make sake is to add distilled alcohol to rice, koji mold, yeast and water.

 Depending on the milling ratio, or rice polishing rate, there are:

-Daiginjo 大吟醸 = 50% or less rice milling
+Daiginjo 大吟醸 = 50% or more of the rice grain is left after milling

-Ginjo 吟醸 = 60% or less rice milling
+Ginjo 吟醸 = 60% or more of the rice grain is left after milling

-Honjozo 本醸造 = 70% or less rice milling
+Honjozo 本醸造 = 70% or more of the rice grain is left after milling

 Futsu-shu 普通酒 = the milling ratio is unknown